Standard MIDI Files

 Timing in MIDI files is centered around ticks.
 Each message in a MIDI file has a delta time, which tells how many ticks have passed since the last message.

-The meaning of this ticks_per_beat in terms of absolute timing depends on the tempo and time signature of the file.
+the tempo and time signature of the file.

 MIDI Tempo vs. BPM